-The AISC has approved Final Training Package components, Case for Endorsement and Companion Volume Implementation Guide in December 2021 and it is currently awaiting Ministerial endorsement.
-Once endorsement is received the training package components will be made available on the National Register of VET, training.gov.au.
+The Final Training Package components, Case for Endorsement and Companion Volume Implementation Guide have received Ministerial endorsement.
+Release 6.0 of MSF Training Package components is now available on the National Register of VET, training.gov.au.

 For more information contact Demmi Paris, Industry Engagement Partner on (03) 9815 7099 or email [email protected]

 Click here to stay updated with component development and consultation opportunities.

 The rationale for updating the training products include changes needed to respond to skills gaps resulting from the deletion of a Fabricate and Install unit.